 Policy on late work: Early submissions are welcome but late submissions are not accepted.
 If your computer fails, please use a computer in Cowles Library or some other device to complete assignments.
 Computer problems are not an acceptable excuse for late assignments.
-Students expecting to gone on an athletic trip when an assignment is due should submit that assignment before leaving.
+Student athletes expecting to be gone on an athletic trip when an assignment is due should submit that assignment before leaving.